-A. Patient/caregiver experience: This quality domain reinforces the commitment of the initiative with a patient-centred care delivery approach, common for ACOs and Health Links.
-Therefore, performance quality measures under this domain should be developed and implemented in both cases, with measures that may be similar, comparable, or even sharing identical indicators between the two programs.
+A. Patient/caregiver experience: This quality domain is essential for ACOs and Health Links to reflect the commitment of the initiative with a patient-centred care delivery approach, common for these two programs.
+Therefore, performance quality measures under this domain should be developed and implemented in both cases, with characteristics that may be similar, comparable, or even sharing indicators between the two programs.

-Although data is not readily available at ICES, a number of measures may need to be developed in this domain, including patient/client satisfaction, information, and education; access (e.g. rostering to a primary care physician); shared decision making; and caregiver burden.
+Although data is not readily available at ICES, examples of the type of measures that may need to be developed in this domain are: patient/client satisfaction, information, and education; access (e.g. rostering to a primary care physician); shared decision making; and caregiver burden.

-B. Care coordination/patient safety: This quality domain is also essential for the facilitation of ACOs' and Health Links' common objective: enhancing integration of care.
-In this case, however, Health Links may need to apply more emphasis on process quality measures at the team and organizational level than what is currently in place for ACOs, aimed at encouraging teamwork and integration among services.
-One example of an important team-based process quality measure is the completion of an individualized care plan for all complex patients in the Health Link program, with consensus among providers, and approval from patients and their families.
-These types of indicators guarantee adequate and effective integration of care (Mery, Wodchis and col., 2013).
+B. Care coordination/patient safety: This quality domain is also essential for ACOs and Health Links to reflect their common objective of enhancing integration of care.
+In this case, however, Health Links may require a stronger accent on process quality measures at the team and organizational level than what is currently in place for ACOs, aimed at encouraging teamwork and integration among services.
+Example of an important teambased process quality measure is the completion of an individualized care plan for all complex patients in the Health Link program, with consensus among providers and approved by patient and family.
+These types of indicators are necessary to guarantee adequate and effective integration of care (Mery, Wodchis and col., 2013).